Pierre Hermé

 Pierre Hermé ([pjɛʁ ɛʁme]; born 20 November 1961) is a French pastry chef and chocolatier.
 He began his career at the age of 14 as an apprentice to Gaston Lenôtre.
-Hermé was awarded the title of World's Best Pastry Chef in 2016 by The World's 50 Best Restaurants.
+Called "the Picasso of Pastry" by Vogue, Hermé was awarded the title of World's Best Pastry Chef in 2016 by The World's 50 Best Restaurants.
 He was also ranked the fourth most influential French person in the world by Vanity Fair.
-Hermé created his own brand in 1998 with Charles Znaty.
+In 1998, Hermé created his own brand with Charles Znaty.
+He has written or co-written over 40 books.

 Life and career

-Heir to four generations of Alsatian bakery and pastry-making tradition, Pierre Hermé arrived in Paris at the age of 14 to start his first apprenticeship with Gaston Lenôtre, called by Vogue "the Picasso of Pastry" and who revolutionized pastry-making with regard to taste and modernity.
+Heir to four generations of Alsatian bakery and pastry-making tradition, Pierre Hermé arrived in Paris at the age of 14 to start his first apprenticeship with Gaston Lenôtre.

 He created the Maison Pierre Hermé Paris in 1998 with his associate Charles Znaty.
-The first Pierre Hermé Paris boutique opened in Tokyo in 1998, followed in 2001 by a boutique in Paris, located in the fashion district of Saint-Germain-des-Prés at 72 rue Bonaparte.
+The first Pierre Hermé Paris boutique opened in Tokyo in 1998, followed in 2001 by a boutique in Paris, located in the Saint-Germain-des-Prés fashion district at 72 Rue Bonaparte.
 Success was immediate in Tokyo and Paris alike.
-Every day, enthusiastic gourmets discovered Pierre Hermé pastries, macarons and chocolates while connaisseures from around the world flocked to these temples of sweet delights.
-In late 2004, a second Parisian boutique with its very innovative interior design opened at 185 rue de Vaugirard.
+Every day, enthusiastic gourmets discovered Hermé pastries, macarons and chocolates.
+In late 2004, a second Parisian boutique with its very innovative interior design opened at 185 Rue de Vaugirard.
 In early 2005, Tokyo saw the inauguration of the latest Pierre Hermé Paris concepts: the Luxury Convenience Store and the Chocolate Bar.
 Both establishments are situated in the Omotesando district, where all of the major imported brands and fashion houses active in Japan are also present.
-In 2008, Pierre Hermé and Charles Znaty launched the first Macarons & Chocolats Pierre Hermé Paris boutique on rue Cambon in Paris.
-In 2010, they inaugurated the Maison Pierre Hermé on rue Fortuny in Paris, home to the Atelier de Création.
+In 2008, Hermé and Znaty launched the first Macarons & Chocolats Pierre Hermé Paris boutique on Rue Cambon in Paris.
+In 2010, they inaugurated the Maison Pierre Hermé on Rue Fortuny in Paris, home to the Atelier de Création.
 The brand is a member of the Comité Colbert and has an established partnership with the Raffles group and Ritz Carlton group and Dior since the opening of the Café Dior by Pierre Hermé in 2015 in Seoul.

 The company has been expanding strongly since 2010 on the international scene with several boutiques located in Europe, Asia and the Middle East.
 Since 2012, his desserts have been served on All Nippon Airways.
+In 2017, Hermé entered a partnership with La Mamounia, Marrakesh, to cater products on site.